hkropp03/hkropp03/README.md

 ### About me
 ---
 I'm Hayden, an aspiring software engineer who has recently graduated college.
-These projects within my profile are for self-progression and skills building.
-Some may be more significant than others, but the main goal is always learning!
+These projects within my profile are for self-progression and skills building while I try to get my foot in the door with professional programming.
+Some may be more significant than others, but the main goal is always learning something new.
 ---
 Thanks for taking a look around my profile and seeing the visual representation of my journey!